hoko/hoko-docs/_posts/2015-01-01-frequently-asked-questions.md

 ## Which platforms does HOKO support?

-Currently HOKO supports **iOS**, **Android** and **Desktop web** applications.
-Yet we are also working on other platforms, so we are ready to grow at the speed of your requirements.
+Currently, HOKO supports iOS, Android, and Desktop Web applications.
+Yet we are also expanding our SDK to other frameworks, so if you are really looking forward to using HOKO let us know which framework you use!

-## What type of metrics / data can I get from HOKO?
+## What type of metrics can I get from HOKO?

-After you integrate your application with HOKO, we will offer you the following set of metrics so you can better understand your traffic and engagement:
+After integration, you will be ready to track all your incoming traffic and measure the performance of all your smart links.
+The HOKO dashboard focuses on two set of metrics - installs (growth) and re-engagement (retention).
+You will have access to the following data:

+* Total number of opens,

-* The total number and unique clicks on your smart links;
+* Total number of unique clicks,

+* Total number of installs,

-* The number of installs generated from users clicking your smart links;
+* Total number of re-engagements,

-* Channels from where the users are coming from;
+* Geographic and device information about the users,

-* Coming soon, we are building a track system that recognizes which users are generating and sharing your links; therefore you can get much closer to your advocates, and release the most powerful marketing channel of all.
+* Coming soon: we are building a tracking system that recognizes which users are generating and sharing your links; therefore you can get much closer to your advocates, and release the most powerful marketing channel of all.
 And do it without spending a penny!

+You are able to inspect links individually, filter them by tags, and sort them by time, performance, and source/channel.

 ## What about privacy?